stellar-deprecated/stellar-core-backup/README.md

 # StellarCoreBackup

-This application is a basic backup/restore library which creates offline/cold backups and pushes them to S3.
-Backups can be restored automatically but a pre-restore manual removal of bucket data is required as it doesn't try and overwrite the stellar buckets directory.
+This application is a simple backup/restore library which creates offline/cold backups and pushes them to S3.
+Backups can be restored automatically but a pre-restore manual removal of bucket data is required as stellar-core-backup doesn't overwrite the stellar buckets directory.

 All options are configurable in a config file passed in with the `--config` argument.

 ## Assumptions about environment

 At present `stellar-core-backup` makes a few assumptions about the environment that you should be aware of, it expects stellar-core to be installed using the official Debian binary packages available at https://github.com/stellar/packages.
-In the event that your own environment differs from the below assumptions, `stellar-core-backup` will definitely break.
+In the event that your own environment differs from the above assumptions, `stellar-core-backup` will likely break.

+AWS credentials can be exported as environment variables or permissions can be granted by an IAM instance role.

 ## Configuration